 The table below shows the available length and widths which can be easily ordered.
 The shaded boxes represent the most popular sizes that we sell.
 Leonard Buildings manufactures its sheds here in North Carolina and is equipped to handle custom requests that are not represented on this size chart.
 Contact a storage shed specialist.

-Important Note: Sizes are represented as "Nominal Measurements" accross the entire industry — meaning they are not exact.
-Example: a 2x4 board is not exactly 2"x4" but the refrence is useful and simple.
-In the same way, a 10x12 shed in one model may only have an interior footprint of 9'-2"x 11"-2" while another may be 9'-10" x 11'-10."
+Important Note: Sizes are represented as "Nominal Measurements" across the entire industry — meaning they are not exact.
+Example: a 2x4 board is not exactly 2"x4" but the reference is useful and simple.
+In the same way, a 10x12 shed in one model may only have an interior footprint of 9'-2"x 11'-2" while another may be 9'-10" x 11'-10".
 This is due to several factors.
-The outside dimensions from the Department of Transportation's point of view is from tip to tip; therefore, if your shed has an overhang or boxed eave the outside edge is driving the dimensional constraint.
+The outside dimensions from the Department of Transportation's point of view is from tip to tip; therefore, if your shed has an overhang or boxed eave, the outside edge is driving the dimensional constraint.
 Also, the thickness of the exterior wall varies depending on siding and frame material.
 Be sure to contact a specialist before you make your final decision so we can provide better specifications for your project.

 How much room do you have where you want to place the shed?

 Consider all three measurements: Length, Width, and Height (look for wires, tree limbs, etc.).
 Also look at the terrain.
 While the spot need not be perfectly flat, you want to measure an area where the drop at the lowest corner does not exceed 3.5 feet from the highest corner.
 If you do not plan on doing a lot of preparation work, this may influence your placement area and affect the size of your unit.
 Many of our customers find it useful to purchase a few stakes, string and a simple line level.
 If you don't have time, perhaps we can help you during a site visit.

 How do you plan to use your storage shed?